| Layer | Description | Example |

 - At least one layer which describes how to display the graph — this is typically the geometry.
 All geometries in ggplot2 start with

-— followed by the type of geometry desired.
-For example,geom_point()
+geom_— followed by the type of geometry desired.
+For example,geom_point()creates a point/scatter plot,geom_histogram()creates a histogram,geom_line()creates a line plot.

-Recall from Module 1 that we need to load the packages needed for our session using the library() function.
-For Module 3, we will need the here package (to refer to the data frames that will be read in) and the tidyverse package (which includes ggplot2 — the package used to plot data).
+Recall from Module 01 that we need to load the packages needed for our session using the library() function.
+We will need the here package (to refer to the data frames that will be read in) and the tidyverse package (which includes ggplot2 — the package used to plot data).
 By loading these two packages (i.e., writing and then running the code) — we will pull the tools we need into our work space (i.e., session).

 library(here)

-A bar graph is a type of plot that presents categorical data (nominal or ordinal) with rectangular bars proportional to the values they represent.
+A bar graph presents categorical data (nominal or ordinal) with rectangular bars proportional to the values they represent.
 In a vertical bar plot, categories are typically displayed along the horizontal axis (x-axis), while corresponding values are plotted on the vertical axis (y-axis).
 Conversely, in a horizontal bar plot, categories are shown on the y-axis, and their values extend along the x-axis.

 For example, notice the difference between the vertical bar graph on the left, and the horizontal bar graph on the right in the set below.